 To create a butterfly garden, you must provide a suitable habitat for an entire growing season.
 A butterfly garden should be insecticide free.
 It should include: host plants for the larvae; nectar plants for the adults; water; shelter from predators and weather; and an open area where butterflies can bask in the sun.
 It is important to provide the habitat on a consistent basis, so it is stable and predictable.

 Butterflies lay their eggs on plants that will be a food source for growing larvae.
 Each species of butterfly requires specific plants for its larvae.
-For example, Monarch larvae feed on milkweed.
-Black swallowtail larvae eat parsley or dill.
+For example, Monarch larvae feed on milkweed and black swallowtail larvae eat parsley or dill.

 Adult butterflies feed on nectar from many different types of flowers.
 Because they sit on a flower while they sip nectar, adults prefer plants with closely packed clusters of flowers.
 Preferred plants include butterfly bush, lilac, yarrow, chokecherry and rabbitbrush, and daisy-type flowers such as sunflower and cosmos.
 Butterflies are more likely to visit flowers in a sunny location than a shady one, and to seek out fragrant flowers rather than those without a scent.